KStateMachine/kstatemachine/README.md

 * https://dreampuf.github.io/GraphvizOnline/
 * http://magjac.com/graphviz-visual-editor/

-_Note: conditional transitions depending on external data might not work._
+_Note: Graphviz export does not support nested states._

 ## Do not